CopyOnWriteArrayList/SparkyAPI/README.md

 API for Sparky Anticheat
 #

 !!
-THIS API IS CURRENTLY DEPRECATED, IT WILL NOT WORK WITH THE CURRENT VERSION OF SPARKY, PLEASE WAIT UNTIL ITS RECODED !!
+THIS API IS CURRENTLY DEPRECATED, IT WILL NOT WORK WITH THE CURRENT VERSION OF SPARKY, USE THIS https://github.com/Sparky-Tech/SparkyAPIV2 !!

 For developers:
 This API uses reflection because of my protection, don't abuse call theses methods or it may cause lag